For newcomers, some popular items. In chronological order.

 Crotch Funk as Art.
 Five narcissists attempt to fill their transparent plastic overalls with body odour.
 For art.

 No Ego Whatsoever, Just an Urge to Control.
-Ken Loach is selfless, heroic and countercultural.
+Ken Loach is countercultural.
 And so you should be forced to give him your money.

 They Exist on a Higher Plane, You See.
 Visual art “is not about looking at things.”
 It’s about the aching cleverness of blank sheets of paper.